willn/go_meals_scheduling/SETUP.md

 * Do they want to offer CSA farm meals this summer?
 Disable for fall / winter.
   - Update `function doing_csa_farm_meals()`

+### Ask Process committee
+* Are there any meeting nights that will be rescheduled?

 ### Full `SUB_SEASON_FACTOR`

 Set the `SUB_SEASON_FACTOR` to 1.0 for a 6-month season in order to get